Our Commitment to Safety

 Customer Care Teams

-Each of our brands has its own robust customer care team dedicated to supporting our users and addressing any complaints or reports of bad behavior.
+Each of our brands has their own robust customer care team dedicated to supporting our users and addressing any complaints or reports of bad behavior.
 Serious violations of our Terms & Conditions are reported to Match Group’s centralized safety repository and cross-referenced across our various brands to see if the user has other accounts on other platforms.
 If any are found, they are blocked as well.

 Match Group’s Safety Policies